 Lisa Bowden,Publisher and Co-Founder, is the editor of Autumnal: A Collection of Elegies, co-editor of Powder: Writing by Women in Ranks, from Vietnam to Iraq, and co-adapter and director of Coming in Hot (a play based on Powder).
-She has developed Kore’s long list of authors and award winning programming as a literary activist, artist, and feminist culture worker.
+She has developed Kore’s 25-years long list of titles and artists, and award-winning community programming as a Publisher, literary activist, artist, editor, and intersectional feminist culture worker.
 She is a recipient of the Maryann Campau Fellowship for poetry from the University of Arizona Poetry Center and a Woman on the Move Award from the YWCA.
-A poet who works with an improvisational ensemble of dancers, writers, and musicians called Movement Salon, Lisa has studied English and Philosophy at the University of Arizona and in London.
+A poet who has worked with an improvisational ensemble of dancers, writers, and musicians, Lisa studied English and Philosophy at the University of Arizona and in London.
 She lives in Tucson with her partner Eve and daughter Djuna.
 Her poetry can be found at backroomlive.wordpress.com, Spiralorb.net, and thedrunkenboat.com.

 Ann Dernier,Managing Editor, has served Kore Press in a significant editorial capacity since 2004.
 She is the editor of The Best of Kore Press, 2012 Poetry.
 She was director of the Tucson Writers’ Project at the Tucson Public Library and a juried artist on the Arizona Commission on the Arts Teaching Artist Roster.
 She received a B.A. from the University of Arizona and an M.F.A. from the Iowa Writer’s Workshop.
 Her collection, In The Fury (Grey Book Press, 2015), was a finalist for the 2013 Robert Dana Anhinga Prize for Poetry and a semi-finalist for the 2013 Crab Orchard Series for Poetry First Book Award.

-Jussara Esprit, Marketing& Publishing Assistant, is completing her senior year in The Honor’s College at The University of Arizona, where she is majoring in English Literature.
-Upon her graduation, she plans to pursue a career in book publishing.
-After finding her voice in writing and passion for reading, she is now excited to work with Kore Press to empower other women through literature.
+Jussara Esprit, Submissions Manager & Marketing, is a graduate from The Honor’s College at The University of Arizona, where she is majored in English Literature.
+After finding her voice in writing and passion for reading, she works with Kore Press to empower other women through literature.
 In her free time she loves to work on various art pieces, always with as much glitter and color as possible.
 Although her family and friends disagree, she is a comedian.